difcul/aw/1_server_web_programming/README.md

 ## Goal
 This tutorial aims to help you create a simple web application composed of 3 steps:
-- Data Collection
+- Retrieval
-- Data Annotation
+- Annotation
-- Data Access
+- Access

 You can develop the application using:
 - applicational web server (_appserver_), available at _appserver.alunos.di.fc.ul.pt_, features an Apache Web server and has support for PHP.